elasticio/api-docs/source/includes/_components.md

 ```

 #### Authorization
-The component should belong to one of the client's team or organization respectively unless it has `TenantAdmin` role.
+This request is authorized for a user with `TenantAdmin` role only.
 Contact support team to get this role.

 ### Returns
 Returns updated component's metadata object if the call succeeded.